alexiusvdt/code-review4/README.md

 Describe PizzaOven.prototype.pizzaPrice

+Test: it should return a price based on property values of the PizzaOven 'regular'
+code: PizzaOven.prototype.pizzaPrice(), PizzaOven (size: "regular");
+result: PizzaOven.price: 15.00

+Test: it should return a price based on property values of the PizzaOven 'large'
+code: PizzaOven.prototype.pizzaPrice(), PizzaOven (size: "large");
+result: PizzaOven.price: 21.00

-Test: it should return a price based on property values of the PizzaOven
+Test: it should return a price based on property values of the PizzaOven 'x-large'
+code: PizzaOven.prototype.pizzaPrice(), PizzaOven (size: "large");
+result: PizzaOven.price: 26.00

+Test: it should return a price based on the size and toppings values of the PizzaOven
-code: PizzaOven.prototype.pizzaPrice(), PizzaOven (size: "large", toppings ["ham", "cheese"], price: );
+code: PizzaOven.prototype.pizzaPrice(), PizzaOven (size: "large", toppings ["ham","pineapple"]);
-result: PizzaOven.price: 22.50
+result: PizzaOven.price: 22.00
-cost logic:
-pie sizes: regular, large, x-large| 15.00, 21.00, 26.00
-toppings: .75 ea

 Describe PizzaOven.prototype.bakeTime